 In DocuSign Signature, parties to the transaction will also have access to the Certificate of Completion and/or History (Audit Trail) for a given envelope.
 For more information and examples of these records, please visit https://support.docusign.com/guides/ndse-user-guide-history-coc.

 DocuSign may disclose information pursuant to an emergency disclosure request when it has a good faith belief that an emergency involving danger of death or serious physical injury requires disclosure without delay.

-Legal process should be served on DocuSign’s registered agent Corporation Service Company, located at 300 Deschutes Way SW Suite 304, Tumwater, WA 98501.
-DocuSign may reject legal process that is not properly served.
-Acceptance of legal process at any of the DocuSign office addresses, or via fax or email, is for convenience and does not waive any objections, including lack of jurisdiction or proper service.
+DocuSign accepts service of process via its registered agent, Corporation Service Company, located at 300 Deschutes Way SW Suite 304, Tumwater, WA 98501.
+Acceptance of legal process at DocuSign’s offices or by any other means is for convenience only and does not waive any objections, including lack of jurisdiction or proper service.

-DocuSign will comply with preservation requests by governmental entities pursuant to 18 U.S.C. § 2703(f) and take steps to preserve available account records for 90 days, which may be extended for an additional 90 days pursuant to a preservation extension request by the governmental entity.
+DocuSign will comply with preservation requests from governmental entities in accordance with 18 U.S.C. § 2703(f).
+DocuSign will preserve responsive records (to the extent any exist) for a period of 90 days, which may be extended for an additional 90 days upon request by the governmental entity.

 DocuSign does not provide expert testimony support.
 DocuSign records are self-authenticating pursuant to law and should not require the testimony of a records custodian.
-If a special form of certification is required, please attach it to your records request.
+If a special form of certification is required, attach it to your subpoena or other legal process.

-DocuSign may seek reimbursement for costs incurred responding to requests for information as provided by law and may also charge additional fees for costs incurred in responding to unusual or burdensome requests.
+DocuSign may seek reimbursement for costs incurred responding to requests for information as provided by law.
+DocuSign may also charge additional fees for costs incurred in responding to unusual or burdensome requests.
 DocuSign may waive these fees at its sole discretion.